Economy of England

-The economy of England is the largest economy of the four countries of the United Kingdom.
-England's economy is one of the largest and most dynamic in the world, with an average GDP per capita of £37,852 in 2022.
+England has a developed economy, considered the largest economy of the four countries of the United Kingdom.
+The English economy is one of the largest and most dynamic in the world.
+It has an average GDP per capita of £37,852 in 2022.

 His Majesty's Treasury, led by the Chancellor of the Exchequer, is responsible for developing and executing the government's public finance policy and economic policy.
 Government involvement is also primarily exercised by the Department for Business and Trade and Department for Science, Innovation and Technology.
 Regarded as a highly developed social market economy, it has adopted many free market principles, yet maintains an advanced social welfare infrastructure.

 England is a highly industrialised country.
 It is a leader in the high-tech, chemical and pharmaceutical sectors and in key technical industries, particularly aerospace, the arms industry, and the manufacturing side of the software industry.
 It is also an important producer of textiles and chemical products.
 Although automobiles, locomotives, and aircraft are among England's other important industrial products, a significant proportion of the country's income comes from the City of London and its financial hubs, banking, insurance, investment management and other related financial services.
 The UK technology sector is valued at US$1 trillion, third behind the United States and China, mostly based in England.

-The service sector of the economy is largest in England and one the largest in Europe.
+The service sector of the economy is largest in England and one of the largest in Europe.
 Construction industry, technology, and business services continue to produce economic growth, provided mainly by the growing services, administrative and financial sectors.
 Creative industries (arts, film production, product, fashion, design, music, IT, etc.) remain important to the national economy, with England having the second largest creative industry sector in Europe.